a-sriel/project-2/devlog.md

 I have decided to change the ready tellers vector to a queue, so that I will be able to access both the front and back of the list without issue.

 I incorporated synchronization arrays, rather than relying on functions, in order to ensure that the customers and tellers will be able to communicate.
+I also significantly cleaned up the teller function, and got the thread logic operational.
+All of the output for the teller thread should now be complete, I just have to fix up the customer thread and get that operational as well.